CerialPvP/DisTune/README.md

 ## DisTune

-This is the new version of DisTune, made fully on JavaScript with the help of the **discord.js** library.
+This is the new version of DisTune, made fully on JavaScript with the help of the **discord.js** NodeJS library.

 Interested in the Skript version?
 Visit the public archive [here](https://github.com/CerialPvP/distune-sk).